yoshwata/sdview/README.md

 ## Installation

-Get the binary from Releases and put it on your bin path
+Get the binary from Releases and put it on your bin path.

 ## Configuration

-Put a yaml file `sdview_config.yaml` on your $HOME
+Put a yaml file `sdview_config.yaml` on your $HOME or the dir `sdview` exists.

 example:
 ```yaml